White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 - White: 3-4x higher maintenance cost

-Conclusion: White gold is significantly more expensive to maintain.
+Conclusion: The white variant is significantly more expensive to maintain.

 Scratch Visibility